Actionable Book Summary: Influence By Robert Cialdini

 First show clients the expensive products.
 If the client is not happy with the price you can then show them the package you originally wanted to show them – the more affordable plan.

 Following that logic, we can convince people to buy a shiny product; a car, a house at a higher price by first showing them a couple of not so perfect products.
-Then, we can follow up with a shiny new product on a higher price but possessing all qualities.
-This is a really simple technique used by salespeople around the world.
-Showing something not so beutiful first and then revealing the better, but more expensive product is the best way to justify the higher price.
+Then, we can follow up with a shiny new product at a higher price but possessing all qualities.
+This is a really simple technique used by salespeople around the world: Showing something not so beautiful first and then revealing the better, but the more expensive product, is the best way to justify the higher price.

 Actually, that’s why people who show houses first present a couple of not so good options.

-For example, if we go out to lunch and I pick up the bill, you almost always offer to pay for it next time.
-Next time we go out to lunch, you insist on paying for the bill.
+For example, if we go out to have something to eat and I cover the bill, you’ll almost always offer to pay for the meal next time.

 Giving something first to others will make them feel enslaved till they don’t return the favor.
 We actually see the law of reciprocity everywhere: Sites asking for your email and giving you a free eBook; Shampoo companies giving away free samples; Election campaigns where free food is served.

 Think about the law of reciprocity the next time you want to convince someone to do something for you.
-Instead of telling them how good this new product is.
-Or how much they’ll enjoy helping you with moving the furniture.
-You can first do something for them.
+Instead of telling them how good this new product is, you can first do something for them for free.

 This is huge nowadays.
 We live in a world flooded with all kinds of products.
 It’s getting harder and harder to actually choose something.
-We can spend hours searching for the best washing machine but at the end we can still regret our final decision.
+We can spend hours searching for the best washing machine and still regret our final decision.
 Yet, things will be quite different if a good friend recommends us a specific brand or a model.
-Since a friend is telling us to “get this model” we will be more convinced to actually get it.
+Since a friend is telling us to “get this model,” we will be more convinced to actually get it.